-No matter what type of cosmetic dentistry a patient elects to have, one of the biggest questions is how long the results will last, the porcelain veneers longevity.
+No matter what type of cosmetic dentistry a patient elects to have, one of the biggest questions is how long the results will last, or our Philadelphia porcelain veneers longevity.
 That answer depends on three things: the materials used, the quality of the work, and the patient.
 Learn more about how long porcelain veneers last from the Philadelphia cosmetic dentists at Dentistry for Life.

 Veneers are made of either porcelain or composite.
 While both are tooth-colored for a natural look and designed to conceal all the aesthetic complaints you have about your smile, that is where the similarities end.